-Sometimes, your best laid plans can go awry despite the preparations you've made in advance.
-Murphy's Law dictates that "if there's more than one way to do a job and one of those ways will end in disaster, then somebody will do it that way."
-The best that you can do is to mitigate the risks, so when something bad happens, you'll lose fewer valuable resources than if you'd been caught unprepared.
+Sometimes, your best-laid outsourcing plans can go awry despite the preparations you’ve made in advance.
+Murphy’s Law dictates that “if there’s more than one way to do a job and one of those ways will end in disaster, then somebody will do it that way.”
+The best that you can do is to mitigate the risks, so when something bad happens, you’ll lose fewer valuable resources than if you’d been caught unprepared.

 Knowing in advance the many instances that you’d get thrown a curve ball when outsourcing is only the beginning.
 Here are 13 possible reasons why your outsourcing strategy may have backfired on you.

 #1 You chose to partner with the cheapest outsourcing company you could find.

 Cost is not the most important criterion anymore when choosing an outsourcing provider.
 When you choose the cheapest provider you could find, you’re putting your partnership at risk.
 And, this is not a good thing.
 Not only will you get what you pay for, you and your provider may not survive the effects of outsourcing the wrong way.

 Rather than make price your primary basis for partnering with an offshore provider, look at the performance of the company you wish to work with.
 Consider the quality of people they hire and ask for testimonials from previous or current clients.
 These will help you gauge how much your prospect provider truly knows about their industry and how reliable they are.

 #2 You tend to micromanage your offshore team.